 What a pleasant surprise.
-Once a ghetto, yet with historical monuments, profound religious expressions and a jazzy atmosphere.
+Harlem was once a ghetto, yet with historical monuments, profound religious expressions and a jazzy atmosphere.

 Poverty, crime, violence, drug addicts, and a predominantly uneducated African American population hostile to any other ethnic group.
-This used to be the prejudices held by many potential visitors to Harlem, for decades.
+These used to be the prejudices held by many potential visitors to Harlem, for decades.

 These conceptions were not entirely misconceptions.
 Most of the “bad” statistics of New York was worst in Harlem.
 By 1950 the population was 98% black, in 1990 only a third of male teenagers stood the chance of getting older than 65, the crime rate among young people was 50% higher than the New York average, etc.